Reviews10 min read

 What happens to the free domain after year one?

 You pay the standard renewal rate — typically $15–$20/year depending on your domain extension.
-It'll auto-renew if you don't manually cancel or transfer it, so put a reminder in your calendar when you sign up.
+It'll auto-renew if you don't manually cancel or transfer it, so set a calendar reminder when you sign up.
 Seriously, do it now.

 Is Bluehost good for WooCommerce?